Azure/aace/end-to-end-solutions/Luna/Resources/Documentation/luna.ai/end-to-end-tutorial/setup-luna.md

 ./Deploy.ps1 -uniqueName {unique_name} -location {location} -tenantId {tenant_id} -lunaServiceSubscriptionId {subscription_id} -adminAccounts {adminAccounts}
 ```

-If you are using any VPN or proxy service, add the following arguments:
+If you are using any VPN or proxy service, add the following arguments.
+You don't need set this if you are running the script from an Azure VM.

 ```powershell
 -firewallStartIpAddress {start_ip_address} -firewallEndIpAddress {end_ip_address}